Plugin to use IMAGIC programs within the Scipion framework

 scipion installp -p path_to_scipion-em-imagic --devel

-Since almost with every version of IMAGIC software user interaction with IMAGIC programs is changed, we came up with a way to provide multiple version support.
+Since with every version of IMAGIC software user interaction with IMAGIC programs is changed, we came up with a way to provide multiple version support.
 In imagic/scripts directory you have a folder for each corresponding version, that contains batch scripts similar to those used by IMAGIC.
 This way one can create a similar script specific to a certain version.
-At this moment, versions 110308 (Mar 2011), 160418 (Apr 2016) and 180311 (Mar 2018) are supported.
+At the moment version 190830 (Aug 2019) is supported.
 If you experience any problems or need help with adapting scripts for your IMAGIC version, do not hesitate to create an issue on Github.
-Besides editing scripts directory you would need to add version number to _supportedVersions list in file imagic/__init__.py and add IMAGIC_HOME variable to scipion.conf if necessary.
+Besides editing scripts directory you would need to add version number to _supportedVersions list in file imagic/__init__.py and edit IMAGIC_HOME variable in scipion.conf.

 - M van Heel and W Keegstra (1981).
 IMAGIC: A fast, flexible and friendly image analysis software system.
 Ultramicroscopy 7: 113-130.

 - M van Heel, G Harauz, EV Orlova, R Schmidt and M Schatz (1996).
 A new generation of the IMAGIC image processing system.
 J. Struct.
 Biol.
 116: 17-24.

 - M van Heel, R Portugal, A Rohou, C Linnemayr, C Bebeacua, R Schmidt, T Grant and M Schatz (2012).
 Four-Dimensional Cryo Electron Microscopy at Quasi Atomic Resolution: “IMAGIC 4D”.
 International Tables for Crystallography, vol. F, ch.
 19.9: 624-628.